-Grass is essential to a restoration project.
-Its roots form the quickest and provide crucial immediate erosion control.
-The hydro-seeding method is typically used to spread grass seed immediately following project completion.
+Establishing grass on disturbed areas is essential to a restoration project.
+Grass roots form quickly and provide crucial immediate erosion control.
+When grass establishment is necessary, hydro-seeding is typically used to spread grass seed immediately following project completion.
 This method uses a large tank which mixes water, seed, and mulch and sprays it through a hose.
 This provides for fast and even spreading, while the mulch protects and binds the grass seed to the soil until it can germinate.
+On smaller sites, where access may be difficult, seed may be broadcast manually and can be mulched with straw shaken over the disturbed soil.
 Native warm and cold season grasses are typically used to provide the best erosion protection for this environment.